HelloZeroNet/Documentation/docs/zeronet_development/network_protocol.md

 # ZeroNet network protocol

- - Every message if encoded using [MessagePack](http://msgpack.org/)
+ - Every message is encoded using [MessagePack](http://msgpack.org/)
  - Every request has 3 parameter:
     * `cmd`: The request command
     * `req_id`: The request's unique id (simple, incremented nonce), the client has to include this when reply to the command
     * `params`: Parameters for the request